MicrosoftDocs/iis-docs/iis/manage/configuring-security/how-to-set-up-ssl-on-iis.md

 msc.legacyurl: /learn/manage/configuring-security/how-to-set-up-ssl-on-iis
 msc.type: authoredcontent
 ---
-# How to Set Up SSL on IIS 7
+# How to Set Up SSL on IIS 7 and above

 by [Saad Ladki](https://twitter.com/saadladki)